transloadit/ruby-sdk/README.md

 This example demonstrates how you can create an assembly to resize an image and store the result on [Amazon S3](http://aws.amazon.com/s3/).

-First, we create two robots: one to resize the image to 320x240, and another to store the image in our S3 bucket.
+First, we create two steps: one to resize the image to 320x240, and another to store the image in our S3 bucket.

-    resize = transloadit.robot '/image/resize',
+    resize = transloadit.step '/image/resize',
       width:  320,
       height: 240

-    store  = transloadit.robot '/s3/store',
+    store  = transloadit.step '/s3/store',
       key:    'aws-access-key-id',
       secret: 'aws-secret-access-key
       bucket: 'bucket-name'

-Now that we have the robots, we create an assembly (which is just a request to process a file or set of files) and let Transloadit do the rest.
+Now that we have the steps, we create an assembly (which is just a request to process a file or set of files) and let Transloadit do the rest.

     assembly = transloadit.assembly(